-A probate, by definition, is a legal document which affirms the validity of a last will and testament under United States law.
-The probate occurs in a surrogate court in the county of the deceased party, wherein the process will include a review and approval the will, and finally the appointment an executor who will be responsible for carrying out the will.
+A probate, by definition, is a legal document, which affirms the validity of a last will and testament under United States law.
+The probate occurs in a surrogate court in the county of the deceased party, wherein the process will include a review, approval/denial of the will, and finally, appointment of an executor, who will be responsible for carrying out the will.

-The probate is an important and necessary component of carrying out the estate and must be conducted before the will can fully take effect, or assets may be distributed–although this does have certain exceptions depending on the quantity of assets as well as the number of beneficiaries.
+The probate is an important and necessary component of carrying out the estate, and must be conducted before the will can fully take effect, or assets may be distributed.
+However, this does have certain exceptions depending on the quantity of assets, as well as the number of beneficiaries.
 The best way to know whether you will need a probate for the will you are involved with, or to decide if you would like to retain a probate attorney, is to contact a Valparaiso probate attorney for a consultation as soon as possible.